Severi curves of rational elliptic surfaces: Severi varieties

 We now prove a weak analogue of Testa's result in the case of rational elliptic surfaces $R$.
 This is logically independent from the rest of the paper.
 The strategy is to use the irreducibility of Severi varieties for general degree 1 del Pezzo surfaces, combined with a connectedness theorem of Fulton-Hansen \cite[Corollary~1]{fulton-hansen}: if $X,Y\subset \P^N$ are irreducible varieties such that $\dim(X)+\dim(Y)>N$, then $X\cap Y$ is connected.

 \begin{thm} Suppose $R$ is a general rational elliptic surface.
 Then $V(R,L)$ is connected for any line bundle $L\ne\omega_R\I$ on $R$. \end{thm}

-\begin{proof} Let $Z$ be a section of $R$, which is a $(-1)$-curve (see \S\ref{sec:elliptic-surfaces}).
-Blowing down $R$ at $Z$, we obtain a general degree one del Pezzo surface $S$.
+\begin{proof} Let $Z$ be a section of $R$, which is a $(-1)$-curve by the genus formula.
+Blowing down $R$ at $Z$, we obtain a general degree one del Pezzo surface $S$, as explained in \cite{ascher-bejleri-moduli-of-del-pezzo}.
 Let $\epsilon\colon R\to S$ be the blowdown map and $p=\pi(Z)\in S$.
 The proper pushforward on 1-cycles gives an injective map

 Since the image of a rational curve remains rational, $\epsilon_*$ restricts to an embedding of Severi varieties: